MS Chi-Cheemaun: History

 A trip aboard Chi-Cheemaun is a long standing Great Lakes tradition dating back to the 1930s when a small, wooden vessel, Kagawong, first ferried vehicles across the Georgian Bay between Tobermory and South Baymouth.
 It features a drive-on, drive-off bow and stern loading and unloading through a visored bow system and a square door stern section.
 The ship is 111 m long with a 19 m beam and has capacity for 648 passengers and 143 vehicles, including room for large highway vehicles such as buses and transport trucks.

-Chi-Cheemaun was initially powered by two Ruston 3500 hp diesel engines and an 800 hp bow thruster engine for improved handling of the vessel at slow speeds.
-During the 2006–2007 winter layover period, her Ruston engines were replaced with four Caterpillar V8 diesels.
+Chi-Cheemaun was initially propelled by two Ruston 3500 hp diesel engines and an 800 hp bow thruster engine for improved handling of the vessel at slow speeds.
+During the 2006–2007 winter layover period, her Ruston engines were replaced with four 2320 hp Caterpillar C280-6 diesels.
+The bow thruster, previously driven by an independent 12-cylinder diesel engine, was replaced with a 500 kW electric motor.
+Along with modernization this necessitated an upgrade to 1800 kW electrical generation, which was achieved via three Caterpillar 3508B/SR4B diesel generator sets.

 The addition of two mezzanine decks in 1982 increased the ship's vehicle carrying capacity.